TERMS & CONDITIONS

 (3) The Contractor may accept orders within 14 days of receipt.
 An effective contract shall only be concluded upon written confirmation of the order received by the Contractor or its invoice, but no later than upon delivery of the work to the Customer.

 § 3.
 Subject of the contract, termination of the contract

-(1) In particular, the contractor provides services in the field of visualization and animation, especially the graphic or animated representation of things of all kinds or their handling.
+(1) In particular, the contractor provides services in the field of concept, design, development & marketing.
 The representation is based on the data/materials provided by the customer.
 The overall impression of the work to be produced is essential.
 The elaboration of detailed constructive solutions is in principle not part of the contractually owed service.
 The contractor does not check the technical feasibility of a work to be produced or whether it complies with the rules of technology.

 (2) The subject matter of the contract and the scope of the contract concerning the service to be rendered result from the order confirmation of the Contractor in connection with these Terms and Conditions.

 (3) The basis for the work and part of the order are, in addition to the order, the project list to be handed over by the Customer to the Contractor, its appendices and performance specifications.
 If the project comprises more than 10 man-days, the Customer shall additionally prepare a schedule in consultation with the Contractor.